-SDI OUT loop-through of IP inputs is available for SDI, ST2022-6, and ST2110-20/30/31 (see Configure the Audio (2110-30) stream tab: for audio configuration details) including embedded audio streams.
+Note: AUX OUT loop-through of IP inputs is available for SDI, ST2022-6, and ST2110-20/30/31 (see Configure the Audio (2110-30/31) stream tab for audio configuration details) including embedded audio streams.

+Generator option will send the output of the SDI generator to the AUX OUT connector.
 See the SDI Generator applications for instructions on how to configure the SDI Generator signal.